Inline Turtle / TriG / N-Quads ingest

 load_turtle, no filesystem dependency.
-Pass the Turtle source as a SQL text literal.
+Pass the RDF source as a SQL text literal — Turtle, TriG, or N-Quads.

 What it does